karllark/dust_extinction/docs/dust_extinction/dev_model.rst

 All dust extinction models have at least the following:

 * A member variable `x_range` that that define the valid range of wavelengths.
 These are defined in inverse microns as is common for extinction curve research.
 * A member function `evaluate` that computes the extinction at a given `x` and any model parameter values.
 The `x` values are checked to be within the valid `x_range`.
 The `x` values should have astropy.units.
-If they do not, then they are assumed to be in inverse microns and a warning is issued stating such.

 All of these classes used in ``dust_extinction`` are based on the `Model <https://docs.astropy.org/en/stable/modeling/>`_ astropy.modeling class.